headspace

 You have your own private video room that only authorised clinicians can enter.
 Video calls are secure; your privacy is protected.

 Your telehealth service will not be recorded by us.
 We ask you to also agree not to make recordings of our sessions and not to use materials from our sessions elsewhere.
-If you need further information on how to protect your privacy when using technology, see the booklet Protecting Yourself Online: what everyone needs to know

 WHAT IF I HAVE QUESTIONS?